Parish Inreach

 Sticks and Strings

 Calling all fiber crafters for Sticks and Strings!
 Do you knit, crochet, embroider, or do other hand-held fiber arts?
 Let’s get together for fellowship, fun, and handcrafting!
-Sticks & Strings meetings are on the first Friday and third Wednesday of each month, 6-8pm, in St. Brendan’s library.
+Sticks & Strings meetings are on the third Tuesday of each month at 12:30 p.m. and the first Wednesday of each month at 6:00 p.m., in St. Brendan’s library.
 Please join us - everyone is welcome, regardless of experience level.
 We hope to see you there!